 I also recommend looking for family-friendly tours at museums and booking special tours to explore a city (by bike or Segway or based on interests like food or sports).
 You can find tour providers at your destination’s official tourism website or try Viator.com, a well-established vendor in cities worldwide.

 #9: Have kids carry their own backpack

-Little kids tend to have a lot of gear – stroller, carrier, diaper bag – but here’s a way to lighten your load: Have toddlers and older kids carry their own backpack.
+Little kids tend to have a lot of gear – stroller, carrier, diaper bag, maybe even a travel (fold up) potty seat– but here’s a way to lighten your load: Have toddlers and older kids carry their own backpack.
 Most kids are excited about having their own stuff and a bit of independence.

 For little ones, a mini backpack can be stuffed with toys, a small stuffed animal, their pacifier, a special blankie or book – things they can reach for whenever they want.
 Older kids can carry coloring or drawing supplies, games, books, snacks, headphones and electronics in their backpack to pull out whenever they need those things.
 This way they have immediate access to their own stuff and you have one less thing to carry.
 Win-win again!

 With a little planning, you can design the perfect trip for you and your family year after year – from beach babymoons to theme parks to road trips and European vacations.
 And while the trips will come and go, your shared memories will last forever.

 You can also check out this post if you’ve ever been curious about Galveston for one of your family vacations.

 This guest post is by Kristi Valentini, who creates awesome (and free!) day-by-day trip itineraries on Readymade Travel Plans for women who love vacation but hate planning it.
 Her travel articles have also been published by Redbook, Parenting, Good Housekeeping and Oprah Magazine.